Miss Dana's School for Young Ladies: Academics

 Miss Dana's curriculum was classical and collegiate.
 Subjects included the usual Bible study, reading, writing, history, and math; teachers also taught geometry, chemistry, astronomy, Latin, art, and philosophy.
 This curriculum was considered very progressive for women's education during the era.

 Miss Dana ensured that the "entire school met weekly to discuss current events, and the senior year focused on such themes as exploitation in the slums, reports of muckrakers, and the growth of the Socialist party."
 She wanted her students to create a forum around contemporary social and political topics.
 Her philosophy was "intellectual and moral."

 According to Arthur F. Kinney's biography of Dorothy Parker, the school was:in an imposing Victorian house furnished with Oriental rugs, heavy velvet curtains, overstuffed plush sofas, and large chandeliers.
 [Parker's] fellow students in the small, highly selective classes included wealthy cattle princesses, heiresses, Southern belles and Northern debutantes.An 1894 advertisement for Miss Dana's in The Century Magazine stated:Reopens Sept.
 19th.
 Resident, native French and German teachers.
 Special advantages in Music and Art.
 Certificate admits to Smith, Wellesley, and the Baltimore College for Women.
 Terms for boarding pupils, $700.By 1908, boarding/tuition had increased to $900 per student.
 By then, the school also included a gymnasium and courses in "Expression" (i.e., public speaking).

 In 1911, its Century Magazine advertisement read:A Home and Day School.
 Established in 1877.
 Graduate and college preparatory courses.
 Unusual advantages in Music, Art, Languages, Gymnasium, Out-door sports.
 Year opens Oct 4, 1911.
 For circular apply to MISS LOUISE L. NEWELL, Principal.A school brochure describes their art studio as complete with clay, casts, models, and photographs to use as reference.
 Art instruction included life drawing and landscape art in crayons, watercolor, and oil paint.
 Field trips to the Metropolitan and other museums were included in the arts curriculum.

 Because of the well-rounded education Miss Dana provided, her graduating students were automatically accepted to Vassar College, with entrance requirements being waived.

 As with most finishing schools, rules were strict.
-There was no smoking, no going to the movies, no eating between meals, no candy, no evening dresses, and no low-neck dresses.
+There was no smoking, no going to movie theaters, no eating between meals, no candy, no evening dresses, and no low-neck dresses.
 Jewelry was to be kept at a minimum.
 Outings required chaperones and parents had to send monthly allowances by check on time.
 There were little exceptions to these rules.

 Classes were limited to 15 students and taught only by seminar, in hopes of maximizing student potential.